 The team at I-LOFAR is hoping to observe the Perseid Shower using two different methods:

 - Using radio antennae to detect reflections of military/aeronautical radar off the plasma trail of each meteor (the “passive radar method”).
 I-LOFAR will be trying to observe the reflection from a French radar used to monitor satellite orbits, called GRAVES, at 145 MHz

 - Measuring direct emission from plasma in the tails below 60 MHz as was done here by the Long Wavelength Array

-From these observations the I-LOFAR team hopes to determine the number of meteors per minute, how fast they were traveling, from where they originated, and where they were going in the plane of the sky.
+From these observations, the I-LOFAR team hopes to determine the number of meteors per minute, how fast they were travelling, from where they originated, and where they were going in the plane of the sky.